Gender Incongruence and Gender Dysphoria

 • If applicable, supporting them when they come out (inform other people about their transgender identity) and transition to another gender

-People who were born with genitals that are not clearly male or female (ambiguous genitals; intersex medical conditions) or who have a genetic abnormality, such as Turner syndrome or Klinefelter syndrome, may suffer from varying degrees of gender dysphoria.
-However, when children are clearly and consistently considered and reared as either boys or girls, even when genitals are ambiguous, most of them have a clear sense of their gender identity as adults.
+A small number of children are born with genitals that are not clearly male or female (ambiguous genitals; intersex medical conditions), and the management of their medical care and gender identity should involve health care professionals with specialized training and experience in this area.
+People who were born with ambiguous genitals or who have a genetic abnormality, such as Turner syndrome or Klinefelter syndrome, may suffer from varying degrees of gender dysphoria.
+However, most children who are clearly and consistently considered and reared as either boys or girls, even when genitals are ambiguous, have a clear sense of their gender identity as adults.
 Surgeries on the genitals of children with ambiguous genitalia, if any are needed, are often delayed until children are older and can participate in the decision-making.

 Gender-affirming hormone therapy